Home » Why Do Rats Have Yellow Teeth?

 Mohs Scale of Hardness

 Mohs scale of hardness is an ordinal scale used to measure the hardness of certain materials.
-Rat teeth score 5.5 on the hardness scale, meaning that they are tougher than common:
+Rat teeth score 5.5 on the hardness scale, meaning that they are tougher than:

-Despite having teeth that are tougher than most metals, rats will rarely gnaw through them unless they are rusted.
-This is because it would take too much time to make a hole through metals unless they are weakened.
-So, rats will more often than not gnaw on wood, which scores 1 on the hardness scale.
+Despite having teeth that are tougher than most metals, rats rarely gnaw through them unless they are rusted.
+It would take too long to make a hole through metals unless they are weakened.
+Rats will often gnaw on wood, scoring 1 on the hardness scale.

 How Many Teeth Do Rats Have?